tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 水库图片和山体和稻田

+ps: don't tell me that somebody fancy carrying a barrow of big/heavy gears around when they fish here

 Those commerical tackle compainies mainly targets recreational fishery like pond or farm-raised syndicate, not for wild fishing.
 Isn't recreational fishing supposed to be simple , lightweight and relaxing instead of a ...a barrow?
 Early Churchch Fathers and later Meister Eckhart, must feel kinda of offended by the Roman Curia's long and boring church services , ceremonies and rites (In nomine Patris, et Filii, et Spiritu Sancti.
 Amen - people just couldn't bear with it, so much so that they coined a word in Spanish for it: santiamén).